 Six years later, the company joined other pharmaceutical companies and organizations, including the Bill & Melinda Gates Foundation, to endorse the London Declaration on Neglected Tropical Diseases—a landmark pledge to donate existing treatments and develop new tools to help combat these illnesses.

 At that time, Johnson & Johnson committed to giving 200 million doses of its medication annually through 2020 via a donation program operated by the WHO.
-Now, with the WHO prequalification, the company will begin distributing the new pediatric formulation as part of its donations this year, with a full transition to the chewable tablets starting in 2020.
+The company just extended that commitment another five years and will donate an additional one billion doses of the medication for high-burden countries starting in 2021 and going through 2025.
+Additionally, with the WHO prequalification, the company will begin distributing the new pediatric formulation as part of its donations this year, with a full transition to the chewable tablets starting in 2020.

 “Beyond drug donations, we are also actively collaborating with partners to improve STH diagnostics, monitoring and evaluation to allow for better data collection and decision-making,” says, Head of Johnson & Johnson Global Public Health, Janssen-Cilag GmbH.
 “We want to help the global health community identify sustainable, long-term solutions to reduce the prevalence of intestinal worms in children and adults alike.”